Matt-prog/DateTime/README.md

 SS_mmm        //03:054
 ```

-`null_time` can be used on variables hour,minute,second,milliseconds,year,month,day with function `set()`.
-It says, that thiv value will be ignored and will not be replaced by new value.
+-`null_time` can be used on variables hour,minute,second,milliseconds,year,month,day with function `set()`.
+It says, that this value will be ignored and will not be replaced by new value.

-For more info just open .cpp file.
+- Raw DateTime value cannot be printed or converted to String, because it is uint64_t.
+But you can use `String toStr64(uint64_t num);` that converts uint64_t to String.

+Not all functions was documented here, if you want to know more info or functions, you should to read DateTime.cpp file.